Australia to pay reparations to Indigenous 'Stolen Generation' survivors | DW | 05.08.2021

 In 2008, then-Prime Minister Kevin Rudd had issued an apology to the members of the stolen generation.
 "The injustices of the past must never happen again," he said.

-Australia's Indigenous people are at the bottom of most of the nation's social and economic indicators, and their life expectancy is eight years shorter than average.
+Australia's Indigenous people are at the bottom of most of the nation's social and economic indicators.
+They make up for 3% of the population, and have poorer health, lower life expectancy, and lower education levels compared to other ethnic groups.

 tg/sms (AFP, Reuters)